Junior-dev-Track/Treeder/README.md

 At anytime, a player can check the *leaderboard*, to see each player score, amount of trees, etc.
 At anytime, a player can consult the *gamelog*, which record all actions in the game.

-When clicking on a tree, a player can see its value, name, owner, history of buys, and a link to the relative wikipedia article for this tree's species (if applicable).
-Any player can also leave a comment on a tree.
+When clicking on a tree, a player can see its value, name, owner, history of buys.

 ### Data